Diffusion Equations for Medical Images: Laplace equation

-By solving the Laplace equation with the two boundary condition, we obtain the potential field $\Psi$.
-Then the electric field perpendicular to the isopotential surfaces is given by $ - \nabla \Psi$.
-The Laplace equation is mainly solved using the finite difference scheme.
+when $ t \to \infty$.
+By solving the Laplace equation with the two boundary conditions, we obtain the potential field $f$.
+Then the electric field perpendicular to the isopotential surfaces is given by $ - \nabla f$.
+The Laplace equation is mainly solved using the finite difference scheme \citep{chung.2012.CNA}.
 The electric field lines radiate from one conducting surface to the other without crossing each other.
-By tracing the electric field line on the graph, we obtain the geometric pattern of the graph.
+By tracing the electric field lines, we obtain one-to-one smooth map between surfaces (Figure \ref{fig:surface-flattening}).
+The underlying framework is identical to the Laplace equation based surface flattening or cortical thickness estimation \citep{jones.2000,chung.2010.NI}.